 - Make sure you make all payments on time.

 - Have a credit card which you pay off regularly (borrowers like to see a history of loan repayments).

 - Reduce the amount of debt you owe.

 How healthy are your finances?

 Lenders need to know that you will be able to repay your mortgage - now and years into the future.
 They will want to see reliable income sources and modest outgoings.
 While you may not be able to do much about increasing your income, slashing your spending a couple of months before you apply is always a good idea.

 What will happen to your mortgage in the event of your death?

 Not a pleasant thought, but have you considered what will happen to your mortgage in the event of your death?
 If you've taken a joint mortgage, will your spouse or your partner be able to carry on with the mortgage repayments once you're gone?
 You may wish to take out life insurance or a mortgage protection insurance to safeguard your family from financial burdens adding to their grief once you've passed away.

 Are you entitled to Support for Mortgage Interest (SMI)?

-If you are in receipt of some benefits, you may qualify for Support for Mortgage Interest, which will help you pay the interest on your mortgage up to £100,000 if you receive Pension Credit and up to £200,000 if you receive: Income Support, Jobseeker's Allowance, income-related Employment and Support Allowance, or Universal Credit.
-If you receive the latter benefits, your SMI will come in a form of a loan.
-If you receive Pension Credit, your SMI will be paid as a benefit until 6 April 2018.
-After that date your SMI will also be paid as a loan.
+If you are in receipt of some benefits, you may qualify for Support for Mortgage Interest, which will help you pay the interest on your mortgage up to £100,000 if you receive Pension Credit.
+Alternatively you may be entitled to up to £200,000 if you receive: Income Support, Jobseeker's Allowance, income-related Employment and Support Allowance, or Universal Credit.
+If you receive any of the aforementioned benefits, your SMI will come in the form of a loan.

 You can get more information about SMI on the government website.